Rolls of paper currency from various currency lines up in two rows

 Direct, total, and I-20 costs

 These terms are often loosely shared and interchanged, but they mean very different things.
 Direct costs are the sum of a university’s tuition, room, board, and fees.
 Total costs usually include books, supplies, and travel in addition to direct costs.
-And I-20 costs will often be the higher amount, including all anticipated costs that a student might incur during the first academic year: tuition, room, board, books, health insurance, and fees.
-If you're an American citizen living abroad, look at total cost to include travel for financial aid purposes.
+I-20 costs will often be the higher amount, including all anticipated costs that a student might incur during the first academic year: tuition, room, board, books, health insurance, and fees.
+If you're an American citizen living abroad, look at a total cost to include travel for financial aid purposes.
 If you're not an American citizen, you'll have to show that you have the financial resources to cover the I-20 costs listed for any given school.
 Every school will have different costs at each level.

 Double-check: Ask your potential universities about total costs and I-20 costs.
 Don't simply accept direct costs as the true cost of attendance.